Lcrypto/EDSRGAN-3D/README.md

 ## Authors
 [YingDa Wang](https://github.com/yingDaWang-UNSW "GitHub Account")<br>
 with several small modification by USA_VS for END-to-END Train and Inference SRDNN.
-Please put a star to https://github.com/yingDaWang-UNSW for his work.
+Please put a star to https://github.com/yingDaWang-UNSW to support his work.

 Preparation of Env for Train